Treaty of Ruby Valley (1863): Treaty

 The treaty did not state that the Shoshone were to cede their lands.
-In a continuing dispute with the federal government over uses and management of much of these lands under various federal agencies, the tribes in the 20th century took their land claims to the Indian Claims Commission from the time it was established in 1946 until it was dissolved in 1978.
+In a continuing dispute with the federal government over the use and management of much of these lands under various federal agencies, the tribes in the 20th century took their land claims to the Indian Claims Commission (ICC) from the ICC's establishment in 1946 until its dissolution in 1978.
 As the treaty had not required the Western Shoshone to cede defined lands, their claims were complex.
 After the Claims Commission was dissolved, the Western Shoshone took their outstanding issues to federal courts.

 The Western Shoshone have been engaged in legal battles with the federal government over rights to their land since the erroneous filing of a claim in 1951 for land presumed to have been taken.
-Most western states comprising the Great Basin were created by federal statutes that referenced that "no part of Indian country will be included into the boundaries or jurisdiction of any state or territory ...without the consent of the Indians".
+Most western states comprising the Great Basin were created by federal statutes that referenced that "no part of Indian country will be included into the boundaries or jurisdiction of any state or territory ...without the consent of the Indians."

 During the American Civil War, the Union needed gold from the West in order to finance its prosecution of the war against the Confederacy.
 The U.S. entered into the Doty treaties with the Shoshone to gain access and free passage to their extensive territory.
-In 1863 the U.S. signed the Treaty of Ruby Valley with the 12 Western Bands of the Shoshone Nation (18 Statute 689-692) and identified the boundaries of their 40,000 sq. mi. territory.
+In 1863, the U.S. signed the Treaty of Ruby Valley with the 12 Western Bands of the Shoshone Nation (18 Statute 689–692) and identified the boundaries of their 40,000 sq. mi. territory.
 The Union relied on this treaty to demonstrate to European governments and banks backing the Union that it could provide the gold needed for the war, announcing that "the treaty is in full force and effect."

 The Western Shoshone did not consent to the inclusion of their property into the boundaries or jurisdiction of any US state or territory.
 The Western Shoshone possess all the interests which the United States sought to purchase by the treaty for $5,000 per year for 20 years.
-The United States failed to make any but the first payment to the Shoshone, but exercised its rights of access, passage and taking of territory for the construction of railroads, and later of federal agency management, by such agencies as the Bureau of Land Management, of what it called federal public lands.
+The United States only made the first payment to the Shoshone but exercised its rights of access, passage, and taking of territory for building railroads and later for federal agency management by such agencies as the Bureau of Land Management, which manages federal public lands.